How much risk is right for me?

 Choosing how much risk to take with your investments can be a nerve-wracking task.

 Taking too much risk could leave you vulnerable to big drops in the value of your investments.
-Too little risk could mean your investments don’t grow quickly enough to meet your goals.
-Bit of a catch-22, right?
+Too little risk could mean that your investments don’t grow quickly enough to meet your goals.
+Bit of a Catch-22, right?

-Start by thinking about your circumstances, your goals and how you feel about the value of your investments moving up and down.
-That’ll help you join the dots and decide what level of risk could be right for you.
+Start by thinking about your circumstances, your goals and your feelings about the idea of the value of your investments moving up and down.
+That will help you join the dots and decide what level of risk could be right for you.

 Like most things, risk is personal.
 There’s no one-size-fits-all approach.
-What’s too risky for one person, might not be too risky to the next – the best person to decide how much risk to take is you.
+What’s too risky for one person might not be too risky for the next – the best person to decide how much risk to take is you.

 Know your goals